digital-dj-tools/dj-data-converter/README.md

 - The conversion from Rekordbox to Traktor is currently the simplest possible implementation, it cannot merge with an existing Traktor collection.
 - For reasons unknown, on some tracks Rekordbox likes to create a large number of tempos, even when the bpm is fixed for the whole track.
 When converting to Traktor, this will currently manifest as (the same) large number of non-indexed grid point cues.
 - Disabling the "Store Beatmarker as Hotcue" Traktor setting is not supported.
-- Performance is not yet optimal, however a ~10,000 track Traktor or Rekordbox collection should convert in around one minute.
+- Performance is not yet optimal, however a ~10,000 track Traktor or Rekordbox collection should convert in under two minutes.

 ## Dependencies